adrianschlatter/docker.webref/docs/DevNotes.md

 ## Docker Lessons

-* Webserver must listen on 0.0.0.0:80: Docker port mapping does not work otherwise (127.0.0.1:80 is not enough).
+* Web server must listen on 0.0.0.0:80: Docker port mapping does not work otherwise (127.0.0.1:80 is not enough).
 * Running apache in the foreground (as it's usually done inside a docker container) has unexpected consequences: Apache reacts to SIGWINCH